NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/AWS/README.md

 ## **Getting Started**

-This repository contains several notebook files which serve as bioinformatics WGBS workflow tutorials.
-To view these notebooks on GCP, the following steps will guide you through setting up a virtual machine on Google Cloud Platform, downloading our tutorial files, and running those files.
+This repository contains several Jupyter notebook files which serve as bioinformatics WGBS workflow tutorials.
+To view these notebooks on AWS, the following steps will guide you through setting up a notebook instance on SageMaker AI, downloading our tutorial files, and running those files.

-### Optional: Creating a Nextflow Service Account
-If you are using Nextflow outside of NIH CloudLab you must set up a service account and add your service account to your notebook permissions before creating the notebook.
-Follow section 2 of the accompanying [How To document](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateNextflowServiceAccount.md) for instructions.
-If you are executing this tutorial with an NIH CloudLab account your default Compute Engine service account will have all required IAM roles to run the nextflow portion.

-### Creating a user managed notebook
+### Creating a notebook instance

 **1)** Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in Amazon SageMaker.
 Follow steps and be especially careful to enable idle shutdown as highlighted.
 For this module, in [step 4](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) in the "Notebook instance type" tab, select ml.m5.xlarge from the dropdown box.
 Select conda_python3 kernel in [step 8](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).